Infersync vs Asana: keep cross-functional planning, add the engineering decision layer

 How does the cost compare?

-Asana Advanced is ~$24.99/seat/month and still needs a paid integration for time tracking, with no real cost-per-task or cost-aware assignment.
-Infersync Operations is £15/seat/month with native time tracking, real cost per task, leave-aware AI assignment, and autopilot execution bundled in.
-Asana's ceiling on cross-functional breadth is higher; Infersync's engineering-ops depth per pound is higher.
+Asana Advanced is ~$24.99/seat/month and still needs a paid integration for time tracking, with no real cost-per-task or cost-aware routing.
+Infersync is $799 a month flat for up to 25 engineers with native time tracking, real cost per task, leave-aware routing, and human-or-agent assignment bundled.
+They price different jobs: Asana stores cross-functional work, Infersync adds the engineering decision layer on top of GitHub.

-The migration path is at the GitHub layer: connect your repos and Infersync's two-way sync turns your GitHub issues and PRs into work items.
-There's no direct Asana importer today — if your engineering work already flows through GitHub, you lose little; if it lives only in Asana tasks, plan to move that work into GitHub issues first.
+Connect your GitHub repos to Infersync and its two-way sync turns your issues and PRs into work items it can route and track.
+There's no direct Asana importer and none is needed, if your engineering work already flows through GitHub, Infersync reads it in place; work that lives only in Asana tasks stays in Asana.